 Effective writing techniques are not so mysterious after all.
 Use them, and your writing will sparkle.

 We love The Blue Book so much that we’ve been carrying it for years in the WriteShop store.
-We also include it in the WriteShop Starter Pack.
+We also include it in the WriteShop Starter Bundle.
 It’s a combination reference book and workbook, oh so easy to use, and handy for home or office.
 Jane’s examples are short, simple, and practical.
 We know you’ll love it too!
-Want to read some reviews?
-Just click here.
-And to read more of Jane’s Grammar Nuggets, type “Jane” in the search box above.
+And to read more of Jane’s Grammar Nuggets, type “Jane” in the search box.